Photos

 6th Generation:

-Martha Michaux Woodson was born on September 7, 1795 in Prince Edward County, Virginia 2.
-She died on November 16 3, on December 6 1,5 or in December 6, 1859 in Montgomery Co., Tennessee.
+Martha "Patsy" Michaux Woodson was born circa 1788* in Prince Edward Co., Virginia.
+She died on December 6, 1859 1,5 in Christian Co., Kentucky (or Montgomery Co., Tennessee).
 She is buried in the Harris-Fletcher Cemetery, Oak Grove, Christian Co., Kentucky.

 Father: Daniel Woodson